Competition Agility

 8 week Session:

-To Register for Tuesday night classes ONLY, contact Donna at agilityregistrardp@sicdtc.inf
+To register or be placed on the waitlist for Tuesday night classes ONLY, contact Donna at agilityregistrardp@sicdtc.info

 Thursday Night Classes - Taught by Carol Mount